dbluhm/indy-hipe/text/connection-protocol/README.md

 #### Response Processing
 When the _invitee_ receives the `response` message, they will verify the `change_sig` provided.
-After validation, theywill update their wallet with the new connection information.
+After validation, they will update their wallet with the new connection information.
 If the endpoint was changed, they may wish to execute a Trust Ping to verify that new endpoint.

 > TODO: Design the error report message if the change_sig fails.